Rincon West

 Located at approximately 3,760 metres above sea level, the geological environment at the Rincon Salar is similar to other salars in the Puna region where lithium and potash are found.

-Additional detailed work to detect and delineate brine concentrations is on-going.
+Work is on-going as the Company advances the project towards a preliminary economic assessment.
 For details of the latest work program and results please refer to the News Releases and Presentations.

 X